lengfeld/blockdiff/README.md

 [GNU.org Licenses](https://www.gnu.org/licenses/).

-I chose not to license the program as *GPLv3 only*, because the normal company lawyer freaks out when they hear the license name *GPLv3*.
-So they can calm down and only have to acknowledge the *GPLv2* license text.
+I chose not to license the program as *GPLv3 only*, because the normal company lawyer freaks out when she/he hears the license name *GPLv3*.
+So she/he can calm down and only have to acknowledge the *GPLv2* license text.

 Algorithm